-In April 2016, PropCo changed the way it calculated rents on freehold properties, with many occupiers seeing higher rental charges.
+In April 2016, PropCo – some of whose Board members have considerable interests in real estate, property management and facilities management companies – changed the way it calculated rents on freehold properties, with many occupiers seeing higher rental charges.
 This was supposedly “to improve utilisation and value for money in property occupancy” (http://www.property.nhs.uk), although others say it was in order to prop up PropCo prior to it being floated on the open market.
 One reported result has been that around 900 GP practices have received rent increases, in some cases as high as 400%.
-While the cost of rent is currently reimbursed by the Department of Health, practices still face increases in associated and non-reimbursable costs like management fees (in some cases charged at higher than commercial rates), and have to stump up the money for increased rental charges until they are reimbursed.
+While the cost of rent is currently reimbursed by the Department of Health, practices still face increases in associated and non-reimbursable costs like management fees (in some cases charged at higher than commercial rates), and have to find the money for increased rental charges until they are reimbursed.

 PropCo is currently owned entirely by the government.
 However, it can at any point sell off up to all but one of its shares to private investors.
 As PropCo was set up with just one share valued at £1.00, the government could issue another 99 shares at £1.00 each and, by selling these to private investors, transfer almost complete ownership, and total control, of huge NHS assets to private owners at almost no cost.